Browse the knowledge base

 Symptom Most likely cause First fix

-One or two fields wrong Confidence was too high for yellow flag; AI guessed wrong Click and edit the specific fields
+One or two fields wrong AI misread a detail; the document's overall confidence was still high Click and edit the specific fields

 All fields wrong or garbled Poor document quality (blurry, tilted, shadowed) Re-upload a clearer version

-Wrong vendor on a known sender New vendor template the AI hasn't seen Edit vendor; system learns for next time
+Wrong vendor on a known sender Invoice layout the AI hasn't seen from this vendor Edit vendor; the system learns vendor patterns from repeated corrections

 Wrong VAT rate Country-defaults misapplied, or rate on document is unusual Edit rate; net / VAT amount / gross recompute